filecoin-project/testnet-hyperspace/README.md

 # Hyperspace Testnet

-:warning: **Under Construction** - Hyperspace will be launched later in December 2022 :warning:
+:warning: **Under Construction** - Hyperspace will be launched on Jan 16th, 2023 :warning:

 Meta info about the Hyperspace testnet for Filecoin developers